DeclanChidlow/AutoMod-site/src/docs/self-hosting.md

 > Due to limited time and resources, I can _not_ offer free self-hosting support.
 If you'd like paid assistance, or to have AutoMod hosted on your behalf in a paid capacity, please [contact Vale](https://vale.rocks/contact).

 > [!IMPORTANT]
-> This is a technical guide intended for people who wish to setup their own Revolt instance.
+> This is a technical guide intended for people who wish to setup their own Stoat instance.
 >
 > It is _not_ for the average end user.
 If you wish to add AutoMod to your server, you can [invite it](/invite).